Best Online Master’s Degrees in: Accounting

 For example, those who want to become Certified Public Accountants may want to enroll in a master’s accounting program to meet the education requirements to sit for the national certification exam.
 According to the Bureau of Labor Statistics, 46 states require CPA candidates to complete 150 semester hours of college coursework, 30 hours more than the typical four-year bachelor’s degree.
 Therefore, even though a master’s degree is not required to take the exam, earning one can prove beneficial as it helps satisfy the hour requirements.

 According to the BLS, accountants and auditors can expect a 16% increase in employment from 2010 to 2020.
-In May 2010, the median annual salary for accountants and auditors was $61,690.
+The median annual salary for accountants and auditors was $61,690.
 While these statistics are positive, you should always keep in mind that job projections are not guarantees of employment as job availability and salary varies depending on your experience, location, education level, and the economy.